victimofleisure/Sloganeer/README.md

 Randomized slogan order, white text on black background, 150 point Arial Black (weight 900), each transition takes two seconds, with one second of hold time and no pause between slogans.

+### Shortcuts

+To enter or exit full screen mode, use the app's system menu or the shortcut key F11.

 ### Installation

 There is no installer.
 Unzip the distribution file and run the executable.
 The application does not store settings in the registry or anywhere else.